ruanyf/openrecord-demos/README.md

 ## Demo03: define models

-You could define your model, e.g. specify given field's value to be not null, specify field types and create new instance method.
+Give some details about your model, e.g. specify given field's value to be not null, specify field types and create new instance method.

 ```javascript
 class Customer extends Store.BaseModel {